eCafe-Racer/Dennis/README.md

 being used in, and with a single ribbon cable, connect to the ESP's UART interface, as well as the strapping pins needed to do firmware updates, the board's I2C bus, and 5V power supply.
-These signals can also be controlled over USB by way of an MCP2221A.
+These signals can also be controlled over USB by way of an MCP2221A, giving us the flexibility to use other external computers as well.

 ## Peripherals

-- CAN interface
-- 12V GPIO
-- Ethernet
-- HDMI
-- 4x USB
-- SD card reader
-- Real Time Clock
-- Ambient Temperature Sensor
-- Expansion Slot
+Dennis has a 12V GPIO system with 7 digital outputs and 4 digital inputs.
+Digital outputs can be set to either 12V (on), or High Impedance (off), meaning they cannot sink current.
+The digital inputs consist of two "signal" inputs, which measure voltage, and two "switch" inputs, which measure resistance to ground.